Adityamirpagar/ubuntu_cpp/function/README.md

 # Function

+*Note : parameter and arguments are synonyms, they are being used interchagabaly throught the article.*

 Function is kind of a box that can do something useful for us, e.g, to evaluate a value or perform some actions.

 *In programming language (cpp) a fuction is a block of code that is used to evaluate some varibles or do a specific task or both.
 A function can be identified by its name.*